Mitch McConnell Campaign’s Twitter Account Suspended Following Profanity-Laced Video

 — Philmonger (@phillipmbailey) August 7, 2019

 As of this writing, the @Team_Mitch account is visible to the general public.
-The most recent tweet from the account, date August 6, appears to reference the incidents at McConnell’s home.
+The most recent tweet from the account, dated August 6, appears to reference the incidents at McConnell’s home.

 “These threats go far beyond a political cartoon or a broken shoulder, they are serious calls to physical violence and we’ve alerted law enforcement,” it reads.

 Despite the most recent tweet on the account dating from two days ago, One America News reports that the campaign’s account has been restored.